Understanding medicine expiry dates and use by dates is part of using medicines safely and making sure they are effective.

 - If your medicine looks or smells different to when you first got it, even if it's within the expiry date, take it to your pharmacist for advice.

-Medicines have expiry dates printed on the label so you know when to use them by.
-You can find the expiry date on the medicine packaging or on the label.
+Commercially packaged medicines that are in their original packaging have expiry dates printed on the package or label so you know when to use them by.
 This may say:

 - expiry date

 Note: You can't rely on an expiry date if the medicine has been repackaged or hasn't been stored as recommended by the manufacturer.

 Medicines that are repackaged by your pharmacy, may not always have an expiry date but they'll have a dispensing date.
 It's best not to keep these for any longer than 6 to 12 months after the dispensing date.

 No, it's best not to use a medicine that has expired.
 The shelf life or expiry date of a medicine is the length of time testing has shown it stays effective and safe when properly stored.

 - Heat, air, light and moisture can affect the safety of a medicine and how well it works.

 - The use of a medicine past its expiry date may result in a lower dose of the active ingredient than that stated on the label (this is particularly relevant to antibiotics).